 In this case, the plaintiff, alleging that he had been misidentified as a fugitive and brutally beaten by police officers, filed suit raising both FTCA claims against the government and Bivens claims (alleging violation of his constitutional rights) against the individual officers.
 After the government prevailed on the FTCA claims, it argued that the Bivens claims against the individuals were then barred by section 2676.
 The Sixth Circuit Court of Appeals ruled for the plaintiff, and the government successfully petitioned for Supreme Court review.

 In the Supreme Court, Public Citizen filed an amicus brief in support of the plaintiff.
-The brief argues that section 2676 does not direct dismissal of other claims brought in the same action as an FTCA claim, even when the FTCA claim is disposed of before other claims in the case.
+The brief argued that section 2676 does not direct dismissal of other claims brought in the same action as an FTCA claim, even when the FTCA claim is disposed of before other claims in the case.
 This understanding of the judgment bar follows directly from its text, which does not bar “claims,” but rather bars an “action” based on the same facts as the FTCA “claim,” after “judgment in the action” in which the FTCA claim was brought.
-The Court will hear argument in the case in November 2020.